-Attribute to 20th Century; Western Grasslands, Cameroon, Babanki style; size: 63″ L x 18″ W x 12″ H.
+Attribute to 20th Century; Western Grasslands, Cameroon, Babanki style.
+Size: 63″ L x 18″ W x 12″ H.

-Since usually only tribal royalties get to sit on a stool or lie on a bed while commoners sit or lie on the ground, it is safe to say this bed was made fof someone of very high status in the community.
+Since usually only tribal royalties get to sit on a stool or lie on a bed while commoners sit or lie on the ground, it is safe to say this bed was made for someone of very high status in the community.
 It is rare to find a bed such as this, and in such good condition.